jackyzha0/quartz/docs/features/OxHugo compatibility.md

   - `replaceFigureWithMdImg`: Whether to replace `<figure/>` with `![]()`
 - Formatting
   - `removeHugoShortcode`: Whether to remove hugo shortcode syntax (`{{}}`)
+  - `replaceOrgLatex`: Whether to replace org-mode formatting for latex fragments with what `Plugin.Latex` supports.

 > [!warning]
 >